ARCCSS-extremes/climpact2/README.md

     2) cd to new directory, and download and extract the following file: https://github.com/ARCCSS-extremes/climpact2/archive/master.zip

-    3) Run climpact2.checker.r file to install required packages.
+    3) Run climpact2.checker.r file to install required R packages.

     4) Modify the climpact2.wrapper.r file to suit your needs (see manual for optional parameters to specify).
 Then execute by running 'Rscript climpact2.wrapper.r' from the Linux command line.***

   ** Note that if you are running a Windows operating system you will only